 In the following 1962 election the NILP retained their four seats, and with the IRA campaign over, achieved its highest ever vote of 76, 842, although the Party didn’t win any more seats.
 In Belfast the NILP vote was 60,170 while the Unionist vote was 67,450.
 The latter however included 5,049 business votes, few of which would have gone to Labour.
 Some foresaw the NILP as a ‘formidable contender’ for control of Belfast in five years’ time.
 In 1964 the NILP increased its vote again to 103,000 in the Westminster election, although winning no seats.

-Later in the year O’Neill called a Stormont election and despite fielding more candidates the NILP vote fell to 66,323, losing two of their four working class seats.
+In 1965 O’Neill called a Stormont election and despite fielding more candidates the NILP vote fell to 66,323, losing two of their four working class seats.
 O’Neill’s modernisation agenda had stolen much of the platform of the NILP’s social democracy, and his image was less overtly sectarian than previous Unionist Party leaders.

 This arose from O’Neill visiting Catholic schools and meeting members of the church, which gained some Catholic goodwill while generating loyalist anger.
 He was still however a member of the Orange Order and joined two other loyal orders after becoming Prime Minister.
 None of the minority’s grievances regarding gerrymandering of local government, discrimination and the Special Powers Act or B Specials were touched.
 Even the Unionist newspaper, the ‘Belfast Telegraph’ later noted that appointments to public bodies made a mockery of O’Neill’s professions of goodwill.